-The term semantic alignments has been used in the literature to adapt and transform the data into the declared ontologies [32].
+The term of semantic alignments has been used in the literature to adapt and transform the data to the declared ontologies [31].
 Depending on the expressiveness of the ontologies, reasoning engines can further infer associations and links into the data.
-Hence, the reasoning is responsible for making conclusions and deriving new facts, which do not exist in the knowledge base.
-Traditionally, reasoning with rules is based on first-order predicate logic or description logic to make conclusions from a sequence of statements derived by predefined rules [33].
+Hence, reasoning is responsible for making conclusions and deriving new facts, which do not exist in the knowledge base.
+Traditionally, reasoning with rules is based on first-order predicate logic or description logic to make conclusions from a sequence of statements derived by predefined rules [32].
 A reasoning engine (i.e., a reasoner) is a software tool that realizes reasoning with rules.
 Most of them manage a comprehensive set of RDFS and OWL vocabularies and most RDF data formats.

 Various semantic reasoning engines have been proposed.
-Specifically, the Jena inference subsystem19, Pellet20, RacerPro21, HermiT22, RIF4J23 and Fact++24 are based on different rule languages and can give
+Specifically, the Jena inference subsystem18, Pellet19, RacerPro20, HermiT21, RIF4J22 and Fact++23 are based on different rule languages and can give support for ontologies and OWL.
+On the other hand, there are some reasoners which support SWRL24 and RIF25 rule languages and others have implemented their own human readable rule syntaxes.